tlongren/docker-wordpress-nginx-ssh/README.md

 ## Usage

 The -p 80:80 maps the internal docker port 80 to the outside port 80 of the host machine.
+The other -p sets up sshd on port 2222.

 ```bash
 $ sudo docker run -p 80:80 -p 2222:22 --name docker-name -d tlongren/docker-wordpress-nginx-ssh